2color/agency-matters/content/guides/homelab.md

 As part of a recent digital housekeeping effort, I decided to audit my backup strategy.
 This process was an opportunity to develop a more robust approach and to expand my knowledge and expertise.
 What started as an improvement to my backup strategy, grew in scope and became a fun homelab experiment.
 This post details that journey.

-If you are interested in the Ansible roles and playbooks, [check out the repo](https://github.com/2color/homelab-ansible) which includes pretty comprehensive documentation for others to use..
+If you are interested in the Ansible roles and playbooks, [check out the repo](https://github.com/2color/homelab-ansible) which includes pretty documentation on usage and customisation.

 For the last 10 years, I had a patchwork of different approaches: